akashdhruv/ralph-with-poisson/README.md

 # Orchestration Patterns for AI Coding Agents

-This repo is an experiment in **how you direct an AI agent to build software** — not just what prompt you write, but how you structure the loop around the agent: how sessions start, what context survives between them, and whether multiple agents collaborate or one runs alone.
+This repo is a controlled experiment in **how you structure the loop around an AI coding agent** — how sessions start, what context survives between them, and whether multiple agents collaborate or one runs alone.
+The concrete task is a 2D Poisson solver in Python (`SPEC.md`): a classic workhorse of computational science, appearing in electrostatics, fluid dynamics, and heat transfer, and a standard benchmark in the numerical methods literature.
+It's non-trivial enough to require several files, iterative debugging, and deliberate design choices — but small enough that any capable model can finish it in a single session if given the right scaffolding.
+That makes it a useful benchmark for comparing orchestration strategies: the task is held constant, and what varies is the harness.

-The concrete task is a 2D Poisson solver in Python (`SPEC.md`).
-The solver is non-trivial enough to require several files, iterative debugging, and deliberate design choices, but small enough that any capable model can finish it in a single session if given the right scaffolding.
-That makes it a useful benchmark for comparing orchestration strategies: the task itself is held constant, and what varies is the harness.
+This experiment is part of the authors' broader work on AI-driven scientific software engineering and automated code translation.
+Prior publications and associated datasets are linked from the [CodeScribe repo](https://github.com/Lab-Notebooks/CodeScribe).

 Six runs are archived under `archive/`.
 Each has a `report.md` summarising the setup, token usage, test results, and benchmark output.